PrincetonUniversity/install_pytorch/README.md

 # Installing and Running PyTorch on the HPC Clusters

 [PyTorch](https://pytorch.org) is a popular deep learning library for training artificial neural networks.
-The installation procedure depend on the cluster:
+The installation procedure depends on the cluster:

 ### Adroit or TigerGPU